What is meant by cashless facility in Health Insurance?

 What exactly is a cashless facility?

-Fortunately, there is a solution to this, which is the cashless facility.
+Fortunately, there is a solution to this, which is the cashless health insurance facility.
 It provides a unique advantage where you need not worry about your immediate cash in-pocket or even your bank balance, especially since hospitalization happens in an emergency, and is not always something that can be planned in advance.
+The top health insurance companies provide a wide range of health insurance policies that offer the cashless claim facility.

 Before delving into understanding the cashless facility, let us understand the concept of “network hospital”.